Caris LeVert NBA Preview vs. the Wizards

 Caris LeVert Insights vs. the Wizards

-- This season, LeVert has made 5.8 field goals per game, which accounts for 10.5% of his team's total makes.
+- This season, LeVert has made 5.9 shots from the floor per game, which adds up to 10.7% of his team's total makes.

-- LeVert is averaging 5.7 three-point field goal attempts per game this season, which is 12.0% of his team's tries from beyond the arc.
+- LeVert is averaging 5.7 three-point field goal attempts per game this season, which is 12.1% of his team's attempts from beyond the arc.

-- LeVert's opponents, the Wizards, have a neutral offensive tempo, averaging 105.5 possessions per game, while his Cavaliers average 100.9 per game, which ranks 22nd among NBA teams.
+- LeVert's Cavaliers average 100.9 possessions per game, which ranks 20th among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 15th with 105.4 possessions per contest.

-- The Wizards are the worst defensive team in the league, conceding 126.2 points per game.
+- On defense, the Wizards have conceded 126.6 points per game, which is the worst in the league.

-- Giving up 49.7 rebounds per game, the Wizards are the worst team in the NBA.
+- Conceding 50 rebounds per game, the Wizards are the worst squad in the league.

-- Looking at assists, the Wizards have allowed 30.3 per game, worst in the league.
+- In terms of assists, the Wizards are last in the league, conceding 30.5 per contest.

-- The Wizards give up 13.1 made 3-pointers per contest, 16th-ranked in the league.
+- The Wizards allow 13.3 made 3-pointers per contest, 18th-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!